How to use Dictation on Mac

 How to enable and use Enhanced Dictation

-Available for OS X and macOS, Enhanced Dictation enables you to dictate without an internet connection, and dictate continuously; this means that your words will convert to text more quickly, since they're being processed locally on your device.
+Enhanced Dictation enables you to dictate without an internet connection, and dictate continuously; this means that your words will convert to text more quickly since they're being processed locally on your device.

-- Click the Apple menu button () in the upper left corner of your screen.

 Click the checkbox next to Use Enhanced Dictation.
 Enhanced Dictation will take several minutes to download if you haven't done so already.

 Once enabled, you can use Enhanced Dictation the same way you would regular dictation.
 Press the Fn key twice when your cursor is in a text field.
-If the microphone shows up, speak what you want typed and click Done or press the Fn key once.
+If the microphone shows up, speak what you want to be typed and click Done or press the Fn key once.

 How to change the Dictation keyboard shortcut

-- Click the dropdown menu next to Shortcut.
+Click the drop-down menu next to Shortcut.

 Click an option in the list or click Customize to create your own (seems like only the arrow keys work).